ferrilab/ferrilab/pointdexter/doc/fn.read.md

   // resulting in undefined behavior.
   // s = String::from("bar"); // ERROR

-  // `ptr::write` can be used to overwrite a value without dropping it. s_ptr.write(String::from("bar"));
+  // `ptxr::write` can be used to overwrite a value without dropping it. s_ptr.write(String::from("bar"));
 }